University sustainability rankings 2022/23

-One easy way to cut down on plastic waste, and save money in the process, is by no longer buying cups of coffee or bottled drinks while you're out.
+One easy way to cut down on plastic waste, and save money in the process, is by no longer buying cups of coffee or bottled drinks.

-Buying a reusable water bottle, like these cheap patterned bottles, or a travel coffee cup will make a massive difference.
-After the initial purchases, you'll be able to fill them up for free with tap water, or get small discounts off hot drinks at some chain coffee shops for using your own cup.
+Buying a reusable container like a travel coffee cup will make a big difference.
+After the initial purchases, you'll be able to fill them up for free with tap water.
+Some coffee shops also give you a discount for using your own cup.

 Also, you can avoid food waste (and the extra cost of replacing out-of-date food) with some careful changes to how you buy and store food.

 On top of this, make sure you know what you can and can't recycle.